Frequently Asked Questions

 Well, in that case, do I have to take more courses to graduate with Honors?

 Nope.
 The curriculum is designed to complement the curriculum for your major.
 Honors fulfills most of the University’s general education requirements and integrates into your degree program without increasing the number of courses you need to take to graduate.
 It is, of course, important to work with the Honors College staff and your academic advisor to make sure everything fits together the way it should.
 Return to top

 To graduate with Honors, students need to achieve a 3.30 GPA, complete the full Honors curriculum, details on which can be found at Honors College Requirements.

 Speaking of requirements, here’s the GOOD news: the Honors curriculum fulfills the Human Values and Social Context, Ethics, first-year composition, Arts, Public Speaking, and “writing-intensive outside your major” requirements of the University of Maine.
 More information can be found here.
-In addition, the Honors thesis fulfills the capstone requirement for a large number of our majors!
-Click here for more info on using an Honors thesis as a capstone project.
+In addition, the Honors thesis fulfills the capstone requirement for many majors.
+See the Student Thesis Handbook or reach out to your department head to learn more.
 Return to top

 Are Honors courses much harder than regular college courses?